Education

 June 25, 2025

 Millions of Australians are set to benefit from a significant increase to their retirement savings from 1 July, as the Superannuation Guarantee (SG) rate rises from 11.5% to 12%.
-This marks the final step in a long-term plan to strengthen the nation’s superannuation system.
+This marks the final step in a long-term plan to strengthen the nation’s superannuation system, which is an important consideration in retirement planning Melbourne.

 According to the Australian Taxation Office, the SG rate increase will apply to all salary and wages paid on or after 1 July 2025.
 For the average worker, this change will result in approximately $317 more in super contributions over the next financial year.